Academic Program

 While ENVI 101 is a recommended starting point for both the major and the concentration, many students come to Environmental Studies through an interest in applying a specific discipline to environmental problems.
 Students with strong interests in more traditional disciplines such as biology, chemistry, geosciences, or economics are advised to begin the introductory course sequence for those subjects in their first semester as well.
 These students have two main options: a major in a traditional discipline with a concentration in Environmental Studies–a popular choice for students who wish to attend graduate school in the so-called “hard sciences”–or a double major.

-Students interested in the Environmental Studies major or concentration or in the Coastal and Ocean Studies concentration are encouraged to consult with members of the Environmental Studies Program and to contact the Environmental Studies Director ([email protected]) or Associate Director ([email protected]).
+Students interested in the Environmental Studies major or concentration are encouraged to consult with members of the Environmental Studies Program and to contact the Environmental Studies Chair ([email protected]